 The Contractor shall maintain during the course of performance of extra work and retain till the date of issue of the Post-Warranty Control Certificate, but not less than for a period of two (2) years, complete and accurate records of all the Contractor’s costs which may be chargeable to the Customer.
 For any such change which reduces the cost of the Work to the Contractor, the amount to be deducted from the Contract Price for such change shall be agreed upon before the change is made and shall be deducted from the Contract Price.

 The Contractor is obliged to provide the Customer with all requested cooperation to ensure the conformity of the processes of negotiation of changes with the Public Procurement Act.
 The Parties acknowledge that any changes to this Contract must be in accordance with Section 222 of the Public Procurement Act.

+Except for situations under Clause 29.6 and/or similar situations where costs and/or expenses in relation to a change under this Clause 29 (Changes) shall be covered and borne by the Contractor, the following shall apply to expenses and costs incurred by the Contractor in connection with every individual unapproved and previously requested change by the Customer:

+The Contractor shall cover and bear all costs and expenses in connection with the preparation of documents for approving the change by the Customer as envisaged in Clause 29.1 but only up to a total limit of fifty (50) man-hours actually spent on the preparation of such documents in the respective individual change;

+The Customer shall cover and bear costs representing the actual time spent by the Contractor in connection with the preparation of documents for approving the change by the Customer as envisaged in Clause 29.1 in the excess of the limit set out in the preceding Clause 29.9(a); in such a case, hourly rates previously agreed between the Parties shall apply, or if not previously agreed, the Parties shall agree the market standard hourly rates applicable in similar cases;

+For the avoidance of doubt, the Contractor shall document all time spent on the preparation of documents for the Customer’s approvals of changes as envisaged in Clause 29.1 and shall provide the evidence to the Customer jointly with the prepared documents and/or also at any time upon the request of the Customer; the approval of this evidence shall be a precondition for the possible issue of an invoice (tax document) for the costs borne/covered by the Customer.

 CONTRACT AMENDMENTS